MicrosoftDocs/bot-docs/articles/v4sdk/skill-use-skilldialog.md

 The `MainDialog` class derives from `ComponentDialog`.
 In addition to conversation state, the dialog needs the root bot's app ID and references to the skill conversation ID factory, the skill HTTP client, and the skills configuration objects.

-The dialog constructor checks its input parameters, adds skills dialogs, adds prompt and a waterfall dialogs for managing conversation flow outside the skill, and creates a property accessor for tracking the active skill, if any.
+The dialog constructor checks its input parameters, adds skills dialogs, adds prompt and waterfall dialogs for managing conversation flow outside the skill, and creates a property accessor for tracking the active skill, if any.

 The constructor calls `addSkillDialogs`, a helper method, to create a `SkillDialog` for each skill that is included in the configuration file, as read from the configuration file into a `SkillsConfiguration` object.